 How we can help?

 If you or a family member is dealing with mysterious symptoms or an illness with no known diagnosis, The Smith Family Clinic for Genomic Medicine is here to help.
-Each patient at our facility is seen by a geneticist who evaluates their medical history and symptoms, their phenotype, and will determine if whole genome sequencing would be helpful for diagnosing their condition.
-To begin the patient intake process, ask your doctor for a referral for whole genome sequencing, or contact us today for more information.
+Each patient at our facility is seen by a geneticist who evaluates their medical history and symptoms, their phenotype, and will determine if whole genome sequencing or another genetic test would be helpful for diagnosing their condition.
+To begin the patient intake process, ask your doctor to request a consult for you or contact us today for more information.